 Make now, critique later.

-* If you don’t know what materials to start within here are a few suggestions:
+If you don’t know what materials to start with, here are a few suggestions:

 - Colored paper, scissors and tape